The Secret Interpreters: Hidden in Plain Sight

 image.png

-• Did you know that on average 50% of folks 60 yrs and older have a “secret” interpreter who helps them navigate the world?
+• Did you know that, on average, 50% of folks 60 years and older have a “secret” interpreter who helps them navigate the world?

 • Hearing loss is increasingly common as we get older.

-Often next to the one experiencing hearing loss is often the “interpreter”.
+Often, next to the one experiencing hearing loss is the “interpreter.”
 This is the person who speaks into “the good ear” and offers a whispered abbreviated commentary of what is occurring in the conversation.
-The interpreter is elected often unconsciously and offers their support as an act of loving kindness.
+The interpreter is elected often unconsciously and offers their support as an act of loving-kindness.

-To be the “interpreter” requires effort of focus and attention so as to listen and then repeat the essence while the conversation is still unfolding.
+Being the “interpreter” requires the effort of focus and attention to listen and repeat the essence while the conversation is still unfolding.
 It is not an easy skill to master.
-As the one experiencing hearing loss is mastering lip reading, so too the interpreter is gradually mastering the art of including their precious friend or partner in the conversations around them.
+As the one experiencing hearing loss is mastering lip reading, so too is the interpreter gradually mastering the art of including their precious friend or partner in the conversations around them.

 The signal that an interpreter is needed or is being developed is the short phrase: “What did they say?”